 16. What event began on April 12, 1861?

 Answer: American Civil War

-South Carolina came under attack when Confederate soldiers attacked Fort Sumter.
-The war lasted until April 9th 1865.
-The Confederate army was lead by Jefferson Davis and Robert E Lee.
-The Union was headed by Abraham Lincoln and Ulysses S. Grant.
-The south lost more than 258 000 and the north had over 360 000 casualties.
+South Carolina was attacked when Confederate soldiers attacked Fort Sumter.
+The Civil War lasted until April 9, 1865.
+The Confederate army was lead by Jefferson Davis and Robert E. Lee, and the Union was headed by Abraham Lincoln and Ulysses S. Grant.
+The south lost more than 258,000 soldiers and the north had over 360,000 casualties.

 Answer: Mel Gibson

-Mel Gibson was born in Peekskill New York on January 3rd 1956.
-He has won two Oscars, one for best picture and one for best director.
-Both awards were for the film Braveheart.
-He also has the honour of being the first person to be named the "Sexiest Man Alive" by People.
+Mel Gibson was born in Peekskill, New York on January 3, 1956.
+He won two Oscars, one for best picture and one for best director; both awards were for the film Braveheart.
+He was the first person to be named the "Sexiest Man Alive" by People magazine.

 Answer: NYPD Blue

 This long running show was created by David Milch and Steven Bochco.
 It first aired in September 1993.
 The show went off the air after 261 episodes in 2005.

 19. If you wanted to visit the baseball hall of fame, where would you go?

 On June 12, 1939, the hall of fame was dedicated by Lee Ferrick Andrews.
 The first five men honored in the hall of fame were baseball greats Walter Johnson, Honus Wagner, Babe Ruth, Ty Cobb and Christy Mathewson.
 The hall of fame now features 19 managers, 228 players and 31 organizers and builders.